 David R. Blumenthal Awards

-Josh Niemtzow (C'17) won the 2016 Blumenthal Award for an undergraduate paper.
+Sydney Portigal won the 2018 Blumenthal Award for her undergraduate paper.

 The David R. Blumenthal Awards, established in 1999 by friends and colleagues of Prof. Blumenthal in honor of his crucial role in shaping the Tam Institute for Jewish Studies (TIJS) at Emory, recognizes academic papers and projects of the highest scholarly standard that link Jewish Studies to broader human concerns.